mozillascience/learning/README.md

 * Study Groups
 * General Curious Audiences

-Our 2016 Learning Resources Roadmap is here.
+Our 2016 Learning Resources Roadmap [is here] (https://github.com/mozillascience/learning/blob/master/plan/Roadmap.md).

-Each for learning resource we create, we must specify in advance:
+For each learning resource we create, we must specify in advance:

 * the goal/need it meets
 * the audience or target user